Read the latest Praxis note and paper:

 Linking research and practice – sharing solutions

-The Praxis learning programme ran between 2003 and 2011.
-It was set up to enable civil society organisations (CSOs) to become more effective by linking theory and practice in organisational capacity building.
+The Praxis Learning Programme was set up to enable civil society organisations (CSOs) to become more effective by linking theory and practice in organisational capacity building.
 The programme gave practitioners with hands-on experience in different cultures and contexts an opportunity to share the solutions they developed in the course of their work.
 The publications have been used widely by consultants, practitioners, and academics.

 There were two main phases of the programme, each organised into themes.